beakerandjake/leetcode/README.md

 ### `touch <problem-slug> [--reset]`

 Create the source and test file for the specified problem.

+The source file is added to `src/` and test file is added to `tests/`.
+The test file is just a scaffolded test and you will need to update the test.

 The slug is in the url of the problem, just copy the path after `leetcode.com/problems/`